Nipodemos/getx/README.md

 - **Note:** this does not modify the MaterialApp of the Flutter, GetMaterialApp is not a modified MaterialApp, it is just a pre-configured Widget, which has the default MaterialApp as a child.
 You can configure this manually, but it is definitely not necessary.
-- **Note²:** If you use Get only for state management or dependency management, it is not necessary to use GetMaterialApp.
+- **Note²:** If you use GetX™ only for state management or dependency management, it is not necessary to use GetMaterialApp.
 It is only required for dependency management and route management.

 - Step 2: